Curve-billed Thrasher

 Curve-billed Thrasher, Toxostoma curvirostre maculatum.
 Photograph taken within a residential community in Hereford, Arizona, November 2020.
 Photograph and identification courtesy of Bob Behrstock, Sierra Vista, Arizona (naturewideimages.com).

 The Curve-billed Thrasher, Toxostoma curvirostre maculatum, is one of seven subspecies of Curve-billed Thrasher, and all seven are permanent residents of Mexico.
-They are a member of the Mimidae Family of Mockingbirds and Thrashers, which has thirty-four members place in ten genera, and one of as ten global species of the Toxostoma Genus.
-They are known in Mexico as cuitlacoche de pico curvo.
+They are a member of the Mimidae Family of Mockingbirds and Thrashers, which has thirty-four members in ten genera, and one of as ten global species of the Toxostoma Genus.
+They are known in Mexico as Cuitlacoche de Pico Curvo.

-The Curve-bill Thrasher is similar in stature to the American Robin, but slimmer, heavy legged, with a long tail that is slightly rounded with a blunt tip.
+The Curve-bill Thrasher is similar in stature to the American Robin, but slimmer, heavy-legged, with a slightly rounded long tail with a blunt tip.
 Their overall plumage color is grayish-brown with a white throat white.
-Their underparts are rusty-brown that deepens on the rump and out webs of the secondaries.
-They have brown spots across the chest and there is a rusty tinge across the breast, along the sides and over the anal region.
+Their underparts are rusty-brown and deepen in color on the rump and outwebs of the secondaries.
+They have brown spots across the chest and there is a rusty tinge across the breast, along the sides, and over the anal region.
 Their bill is long, slender, blackish, and decurved.
 Their wings are brown with broad white tips.

-The Curve-bill Thrasher within semi-open arid habitats with cacti and shrubs of the coastal plain and foothills.
-They are found at elevations between below 1,400 m (4,600 feet).
-They are ground forages that feed primarily on insects and seasonal berries, cacti fruit and seeds.
+The Curve-billed Thrasher is found within semi-open arid habitats with cacti and shrubs of the coastal plain and foothills.
+They are found at elevations below 1,400 m (4,600 feet).
+They are ground foragers that feed primarily on insects and seasonal berries, cacti fruit and seeds.
 They are non-migratory with life spans of up to eleven years.
 They have a loud, distinctive double whistle.
 The Curved-bill Thrasher is poorly studied, and their behavioral patterns are not poorly documented.

-From a conservation perspective the Curve-billed Thrasher, is currently considered to be of Least Concern, with stable widely distributed populations.
-Their populations are being adversely affected by the conversion of grass and woodland in Sonora, to Buffel Grass, Pennisetum cituare, which is highly invasive and taken over and has become a monoculture in many areas.
+From a conservation perspective the Curve-billed Thrasher is currently considered to be of Least Concern with stable widely distributed populations.
+Their populations are adversely affected by the conversion of grass and woodland to Buffel Grass, Pennisetum cituare, in Sonora.
+This grass is highly invasive and has become a monoculture in many areas.